aki2o/vba-porter/README.md

 You can run importing/exporting your VBA source files from the following menu.

 ![defaultmenu](img/defaultmenu.png)

+\* For import, press 'Update'.
+\* For export, press 'Save'.
+\* When import, remove all component of the project of vba-porter.xla before import.

 ### Provide menu for running your procedure